lue-bird/elm-keysset/README.md

 { flag = "🇦🇶", code = "AQ", name = "Antarctica" }
 { flag = "🇱🇧", code = "LB", name = "Lebanon" }
 ```

-you can specify aspects that will be unique across all elements.
+you can specify aspects that will be unique across all elements
 ```elm
 KeysSet.promising
     [ unique .flag, unique .code ]
 ```

-If you have a key and the aspect to check if it matches, you can find the matching element:
+With a key and an aspect to check for matches, you can find the matching element:
 ```elm
 KeysSet.at .flag "🇦🇶"
 --> Just { flag = "🇦🇶", code = "AQ", name = "Antarctica" }